 Highly economic, reliable, safe and secure

-In the next step of strategic development, the transformation of the vision to the viable mission has to be given.
-The mission derived from the given vision would be, to develop a reactor that can breed and burn its own fuel, for significant period of time and solve the waste problem in addition.
-This can be seen as the viable mission which brings us as close as possible to the vision as essential basis for a successful wide spread application of nuclear reactors.
-Transforming the vision to the mission means transferring the idea of the ‘perpetuum mobile’ to real nuclear reactor operation.
-This will determine the major requests for a long term success of nuclear reactors to become a major reliable, low carbon, and sustainable energy source.
-The mission should be fulfilling the requests to form the basis for the successful future of nuclear energy production to become nuclear a worldwide recognized and applied technology.
-The vision of the ‘perpetuum mobile’ could be translated to the viable mission following ideal postulates for a possible really operable nuclear reactor.
+In the next step of strategic development, the transformation of the very general vision to a viable mission has to be given.
+The mission derived from the given vision could be, to develop a reactor that can breed and burn its own fuel, for significant period of time and solve the waste problem in addition.
+This can be seen as a viable mission which brings us as close as possible to the vision which is the essential basis for a successful wide spread application of nuclear reactors.
+The mission should be fulfilling the requests to form the basis for the successful future of nuclear energy production to become nuclear a worldwide recognized and applied technology as a major reliable, low carbon, and sustainable energy source.
+In more detail, the vision of the ‘perpetuum mobile’ could be translated to the viable mission following ideal postulates but now lining it to a possible really operable nuclear reactor conception.

 Obviously, a reactor can’t be operated without resources but it would be a smart mission to better use already existing resources which are currently characterized as waste.
 A reactor could be designed which doesn’t require fresh resources, i.e. it can be operated with spent nuclear fuel (SNF) from light water reactors which exists in vast amounts, see below.
 This kind of reactor design should not produce additional waste, i.e. the waste should closely match the SNF which is used to fuel the reactor, but a significantly increased amount of energy would be produced out of this already existing resource.
+Ideally, the long term activity of the nuclear waste mainly caused by the transutanium elements could be eliminated, too.
+Designing this kind of fuel cycle could be seen as an evolution of the first ideas of reusing spent fuel from light water reactors in heavy water moderated reactors [20].
+However, the proposed approach is much wider since the re-use of solid fuel in a heavy water reactor has, due to criticality reasons, only the potential to release an increased fraction of the energy compared to a light water reactor.

 The design should also make misuse of the plutonium as unattractive as possible, i.e. reduce the likelihood of further nefarious use of plutonium.
 This could be achieved through many routes, but at least one should be incorporated in the reactor design.
 The reactor or in a more global view the whole nuclear system has to be designed in a way to be at least as economic as current technologies (nuclear as well as non-nuclear).
-Additionally, the system has to be highly reliable and secure to operate and remain a safe technology
+Additionally, the system has to be highly reliable and secure to operate and remain a safe technology.

 The sustainability of long term operation on spent nuclear fuel defined above has to be solved within the core physics of the reactor, as well as the inclusion of a Pu vector preventing any misuse of the Pu.
 Such a system can only be achieved once the system can provide enough neutrons for a self-sustained operation on the basis of SNF used, directly impacting the choice of the Pu vector.